deepset-ai/haystack/docs/_src/api/api/crawler.md

 **Arguments**:

-- `output_dir`: Path for the directory to store files
+- `output_dir`: Path for the directory to store files.
 - `urls`: List of http(s) address(es) (can also be supplied later when calling crawl())
 - `crawler_depth`: How many sublinks to follow from the initial list of URLs.
 Current options:
 0: Only initial list of urls